Prospective Marriage visa (subclass 300)

 This application is lodged with the Department of Home Affairs (DOHA) on behalf of you and your sponsor.
 The main criterion is that the relationship and your sponsor meet the requirements referred to above.
 In addition, you must meet the standard health and character checks.

-This visa is valid for nine months and allows you to travel to Australia before being married to your fiancé(e).
-You must be outside Australia both when your application is lodged, and when your visa is granted.
-The marriage must occur during the validity period of your visa i.e. within nine months of the visa grant date.
+This visa is valid for nine to 15 months and allows you to travel to Australia before being married to your fiancé(e).
+You must be outside Australia when you apply, but can be in or outside of Australia when your visa is being granted.
+The marriage must occur during the validity period of your visa i.e. within nine to 15 months of the visa grant date.
 It may take place either in Australia or overseas.

 Next Steps: Partner Visa